conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

       # limit the amount of CI jobs running concurrently at a given time
       # each OS will get its proportional share of the configured value
       max_parallel: 25
+      # set the timeoutInMinutes field for jobs in the azure pipeline.
+      # jobs that take longer than this will be cancelled.
+      # default: 360 (6 hours)
+      timeout_minutes: 360
+      # can also be set per-platform via
+      # settings_linux:
+      #   timeoutInMinutes: 360

 .. _self-hosted_azure-config: